MA Sociocultural Anthropology

 Students need to discuss their planned stays abroad with one of the program coordinators to clarify which seminars may be taken and to develop a possible course structure.
 Students, who wish to use the mobility window in order to study or conduct research abroad, have ideally finished modules 1 and 3.
 When studying abroad, we recommend to choose seminars accountable for modules 2 and 5 as these modules offer the greatest flexibility regarding content and requirements.
 The acknowledgement of credit points obtained during a stay abroad will be based on the valid examination regulations.
 The program coordinators are responsible for the acknowledgment.
 Self-organized fieldwork projects fit well into the laboratory phase between the first and second semester or in preparation of the MA thesis after the third semester.

-- Plagiarism declaration (please submit the signed declaration together with you term papers)
+- Declaration on Plagiarism (please submit together with term paper)

 - Style sheet for the first page of term papers